suxiya/tao2tex/README.md

 ## Description

 Goes through the HTML of a wordpress math blogpost (mainly, [Prof. Terry Tao’s blog](https://terrytao.wordpress.com)) using a combination of regexes and BeautifulSoup, and spits out a $\rm\LaTeX$ version.
 In some ways, a partial inverse for [LaTeX2WP](https://lucatrevisan.wordpress.com/latex-to-wordpress/using-latex2wp/).
 However, we also include the comments (which sometimes has great information.)
-This should work well for many of Tao's blog posts, and errors should be few and easy to fix.
+This should work well for many of Tao's blog posts, and issues with the generated `.tex` should be few and easy to fix.

 ## Requirements and Installation